magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 * Click the edit condition icon for the **sava/sava/sava:1.1.0/webport** route and enter the condition `User-Agent = Chrome`
 ![](/images/screens/v094/tut2_edit_condition.png)
   Now we need to set a strength for the condition.
-  As we want all Chrome users to be sent to this route, we will set the condition strength to 100%
+  As we want all Chrome users to be sent to this route, we will set the condition strength to 100%.
-* Click the edit condition strength icon for the **sava/sava/sava:1.1.0/webport** route and move the slider to 100%
+* Click the edit condition strength icon for the **sava/sava/sava:1.1.0/webport** route and move the slider to 100%.
 ![](/images/screens/v094/tut2_edit_condition_strength.png)
   Finally, we need to account for routing of traffic that does not match the condition (that is, all non-Chrome users).
 We do this using the route weight.
-  As we want only Chrome users to be sent to the sava/sava/sava:1.1.0/webport route, we will set the route weight to 0%.
+  As we want only Chrome users to be sent to the sava/sava/sava:1.1.0/webport route, we need to set the route weight to 0%.
 That might sound confusing, but remember that the route weight is used for distributing traffic that didn't match the applied condition - and we want 0% of all non-Chrome users to be sent to the sava/sava/sava:1.1.0/webport route
 * Click the edit icon next to **WEIGHT**
 * Adjust the weight slider to **0%** for the **sava/sava/sava:1.1.0/webport** route
     ![](/images/screens/v094/tut2_sliders_canary_2.png)